GSA/idmanagement.gov/_implement/cba-azure.md

 ## CBA Configuration

-There are four major steps involved with configuring CBA:
+There are four major steps involved with configuring CBA.

 1. Configure your certificates.
 2. Configure your authentication bindings.